HebaGenidy/W3Clone/README.md

 I developed a **simple clone of the W3Schools website** using only core web technologies:

-### 🔧 Technologies Used
+## 🔧 Technologies Used
-- 🔹 HTML5
+- HTML5
-- 🔹 CSS3
+- CSS3

----

-## 📘 Why this project?
+## 📘 About the Project

-As part of the frontend assignments in the training program, the goal was to practice building **clean, structured, and responsive** web pages **without relying on frameworks or external libraries**.
+This project was built as part of the frontend assignments in the ITI training program.
+The main objective was to practice building **clean, responsive, and structured web pages** without using any frameworks or external libraries.

----

-## 💡 What makes it special?
+## 💡 Key Features

-- ✅ Carefully structured layout inspired by W3Schools
+- ✅ Structured layout inspired by W3Schools
-- ✅ Styled sections mimicking tutorial blocks and code samples
+- ✅ Sections styled to look like tutorials and code samples
-- ✅ Pure HTML & CSS implementation with no JavaScript
+- ✅ No JavaScript – only HTML & CSS
-- ✅ Organized page structure with clean, readable code
+- ✅ Clean and organized code and folder structure

----

-## 📂 What I learned from this project
+## 📂 What I Gained

 - 🛠️ Strengthened my frontend development foundations
-- 🎨 Improved my styling and layout skills
+- 🎨 Improved my design and layout skills
-- 🧠 Gained a better understanding of how real websites are structured
+- 🧠 Gained a deeper understanding of how professional websites are structured

+## 👩‍💻 Final Words

+This project is a small step on my journey to becoming a full-stack developer —
+and I’m proud of the progress I’ve made so far!

 ---

-## 👩‍💻 Final Note

-It’s a small step toward **mastering the full stack** — and I’m proud of how far I’ve come!

----

-### 🔖 Hashtags

-`#HTML` `#CSS` `#WebDevelopment` `#Frontend` `#ITI` `#PythonDjangoTrack` `#LearningByDoing` `#W3SchoolsClone` `#CodeWithHeba`